daattali/beautiful-jekyll/README.md

-css         | List of local CSS files to include in the page ex-css      | List of external CSS files to include in the page googlefonts | List of Google fonts to include in the page (eg. `["Monoton", "Lobster"]`)
+css         | List of local CSS files to include in the page ex-css      | List of external CSS files to include in the page googlefonts | List of Google fonts to include in the page (eg. `["Monoton", "Lobster"]`) fb-img      | If you want to share a page on Facebook, by default Facebook will use the first image it can find on the page.
+If you want to specify an image to use when sharing the page on Facebook, then provide the image's URL here

 ### RSS feed